JackKelly/currentCostCosmTX/README.md

 </config>
 ```

-## FINDING THE CORRECT SERIAL PORT
+## Finding the correct serial port

 Run a command like "dmesg | grep USB" and then look for a line
 which reads something like